 US Taxes for American Digital Nomads – A Guide

-Digital Nomads are a new breed of American hero, roaming the world while working remotely.
-The Nomad lifestyle allows Americans to explore far off lands and cultures without taking time off work, and it can also offer tax advantages, as well as providing an opportunity to live cheaply and save money.
-Understanding US tax rules is an important element of this though, so be sure to read our US tax guide and seek advice if you have any questions.
+Digital Nomads are a new breed of American pioneer, roaming the world while working remotely.
+The Digital Nomad lifestyle allows Americans to explore far off lands and cultures without taking time off work, and it can also offer financial advantages, such as opportunities to save money.
+Understanding US tax rules is an important aspect of this though, so read on, and be sure to seek specialist expat tax advice if you have any questions.

 Do Digital Nomads have to file US taxes?

-Up until just a few years ago, many Americans living abroad didn’t bother US taxes because they assumed they were beyond the IRS’ reach.
-Nomads should be aware though that the IRS now has global reach, in terms of access to financial information.
+Up until just a few years ago, many Americans living abroad didn’t bother filing US taxes because they assumed they were beyond the IRS’ reach.
+Nomads should be aware though that thanks to the same globalized world that has enabled the rise of the Digital Nomad Lifestyle, the IRS now has global reach too.

-While American Digital Nomads who earn over $12,000 (in 2018), or just $400 of self-employment income – worldwide – always have to file a US tax return, when they file they can claim an IRS provision to reduce their US tax bill, often to zero.
+While American Digital Nomads who earn over $12,200 (for tax year 2019, or $12,400 for 2020), or just $400 of self-employment income worldwide, always have to file a US tax return, when they file they can usually claim an IRS provision to reduce their US tax bill, often to zero.

 For example, Nomads who qualify as a tax resident in another country and pay income taxes there at a higher rate than the US income tax rate can claim the Foreign Tax Credit on IRS Form 1116.
 This allows them to claim US tax credits up to the same value as the foreign taxes that they’ve paid.
 For many people, this will eradicate their US tax bill completely.

-Many Nomads claim another provision called the Foreign Earned Income Exclusion however, which allows them to exclude up to around $100,000 of their global earned income from US taxation.
-To claim the Foreign Earned Income Exclusion, they must either demonstrate permanent residence in another country, or (more usefully for many Nomads) demonstrate that they spent at least 330 days outside the US in a 365 day period that is either the tax year or coincides with the tax year.
+Many Nomads claim another provision called the Foreign Earned Income Exclusion however, which allows them to exclude up to around $105,000 (the figure rises to reflect inflation each year) of their global earned income from US taxation.
+To claim the Foreign Earned Income Exclusion, they must either demonstrate permanent residence in another country, or (more usefully for many Digital Nomads) demonstrate that they spent at least 330 days outside the US in a 365 day period that is either the tax year or coincides with the tax year.
 Digital Nomads can claim the Foreign Earned Income Exclusion by filing IRS Form 2555.

 What about State Taxes?